Esri/explorer-integration/README.md

 #### Explorer URL scheme overview

-All Explorer URL schemes start with the identifier `arcgis-explorer` and can contain additional parameters that follow the form:
+All Explorer URL schemes start with the identifier `arcgis-explorer` and can contain additional query parameters that follow the form:

 `
 arcgis-explorer://?parameter=value&parameter=value